unil-lettres/idig/README.md

 To update the server with the latest code changes, you should first pull the latest changes from the [iDig repository](https://github.com/ascsadl/idig-server).

-`git submodule foreach git pull origin main`
+`git submodule update --remote idig-server`

 Then, you can use the following commands to update the server (projects data will be persisted through the `server-data` folder).